 The I/O port serves two main functions.
 When running WOMBAT it can serve as an RS232 port to an ASCII terminal.
 This function is enabled by grounding the RS232 ENABLE/ input.
+If this input is left open then WOMBAT will try to communicate with the system console via a co-operating program in the host.
 The SERIAL signal from S3 pin 5 drives the base of the 2N4356 transistor, which produces the necessary +-5V swing at its collector to drive the RS232 output.
 The RS232 IN signal is clipped by a zener diode and then received by the octal buffer at V2.

-The two TTL signals ACCESSO/ and ACCESS1/ indicate disc activity on drive 0 and 1 respectively.
+The two TTL signals ACCESS1/ and ACCESS2/ indicate disc activity on drive 1 and 2 respectively.
 These signals are connected to the two on-board green LEDs and can be used to operate remote indicator lamps via appropriate driver circuits.
-The two signals ONLINEO/ and ONLINE1/ can be externally grounded to prevent access to drive 0 and 1 respectively.
+The four signals WRITE PROTECT1/, 2/, 3/ and 4/ can be externally grounded to write protect drive 1, 2, 3 and 4 respectively.